GameCube accessories: MAX Memory

 The MAX Memory is a 128 Mb dongle by Datel that contains up to 2048 blocks of data.

 MAX Media Player

 The MAX Media Player allows videos and other downloadable media to be played on a GameCube.
 Movies and media are transferred to the included 1 GB Micro SD card, that is then inserted into a dongle for the GameCube and into memory card slot B. The kit also includes boot disc, SD adapter (for use on the Wii in GameCube mode), USB micro SD Card adaptor, and a small remote control for easy management.

 Other companies

 Afterglow controller

 The Afterglow Controller was produced by Pelican Accessories.
+It's known widely for being a largely unsuccessful addition to the GameCube ecosystem.

 Battery Pack

 Intec produced a battery pack which can be attached securely to the bottom of a GameCube, offering about two hours on a charge.
 It was designed to work with an LCD screen.

 Controller extension cables

 Various companies have produced controller extension cables for the GameCube.